AscendNTNU/fluid/documentation/blueprints/Fluid FSM blueprint.md

 A transition is just a state change.
 In order to make this as flexible as possible it's natural to implement some sort of graph for the different states and run through this and check if a certain transition is allowed or not.

 It's important to notice in this design the transitions don't care if the state change is valid or not.
-If PX4 complains, the transition completion handler will return an error of course, but **the state graph is responsible for figuring out which transitions that are valid**.
+If Ardupilot complains, the transition completion handler will return an error of course, but **the state graph is responsible for figuring out which transitions that are valid**.
 Therefore will transitions most likely be a private API for Fluid, while operations are public.

 ### TL;DR
 Fluid will have operations which you can call (using action lib) and these operations encapsulates states and transitions.
-The transitions manage flight mode changes in PX4.
+The transitions manage flight mode changes in Ardupilot.

-## Communication with the FSM in PX4
+## Communication with the FSM in Ardupilot
-Transitions will take care of switching between different flight modes in PX4.
+Transitions will take care of switching between different flight modes in Ardupilot.

 ### Error handling
 If an error occurs it's the transition's job to pass this error further to the completion handler.
 In Fluid this will end up at the operation.
-This should not happen of course, as the state graph should be designed in such a way that every valid transition in the graph is also valid in PX4.
+This should not happen of course, as the state graph should be designed in such a way that every valid transition in the graph is also valid in Ardupilot.
 But if an error occurs, there should be a set of methods for dealing with them.
 E.g.:
 - Wait and try after a short interval